 A resume is probably one of the most important documents we will have to work on in our life.
 It is a tool that allows us to open doors of life-changing possibilities; thus, having a well-made resume sample is of utmost importance.
 Its purpose is to be able to advertise or promote you to potential employers and help you get that role you are eyeing for.

-There are a lot for you to go through and gather before you start writing.
-There are different types of resumes, and it is a must that you tailor your resume to what you need it for.
-As writing a resume can be nerve-racking and time consuming, do not fret—this article will help you get more familiarized in writing the best resume format that suits you and your needs.
+There is a lot for you to go through and gather before you start writing.
+There are different types of general resumes, and it is a must that you tailor your resume to what you need it for.
+As writing a resume can be nerve-racking and time-consuming, do not fret—this article will help you get more familiarized in writing the best resume format that suits you and your needs.

 Business Development and Account Management Resume

 Director Business Development Resume